What is a point of sale system?

 A POS system is a suite of technology, both hardware and software, used by retailers, golf course operators and restaurant owners to accept payments from customers, among other tasks.

-POS systems have enabled anyone, from business-savvy entrepreneurs to artisans who want to turn their passion into their profession, to open a retail store and grow.
-So let’s get into answering your burning POS questions.
+Both large and small businesses have use of a point of sale.
+POS systems have enabled anyone, from business-savvy entrepreneurs to artisans who want to turn their passion into their profession, to open a business and grow.

 - What is a POS system?

 - POS system vs. Point of Sale?

 - What is a cloud-based POS?

 - Why do you need a POS system?